Resources for Graduate Students

 Students joining us from abroad will need to be in contact with the University Office of International Students and Scholars as this office will be helping you with items such as the I-20.
 They also have other information geared specifically towards international students.

 Haven’t found what you’re looking for yet?
-Try our frequently asked questions section.
+Try our frequently asked questions page.